cumberland-terraform/platform/README.md

 # Enterprise Terraform
 ## Cumberland Cloud Platform

 This is the Cumberland CLoud Platform module.
-It provides the baseline configuration for the MDThink platform.
-All `mdt-eter-modules` modules use this repository as a submodule to enforce consistent naming standards and provide access to platform level information.
+It provides the baseline configuration for the Cumberland Cloud platform.
+All Cumberland Cloud modules use this repository as a submodule to enforce consistent naming standards and provide access to platform level information.

 ### Usage